eclipse-kura/kura/_posts/dev/2014-04-01-kura-setup.md

 * Wait for the installation to finish, a few additional plugins will be installed.
 * At first startup Eclipse IDE will checkout the code and perform a full build.

-The result will be an Eclipse IDE with all the recommended plug-ins already available, code will be checked out and built, workspace will be set up, a few Working Sets will be prepared with most projects building without errors
+The result will be an Eclipse IDE with all the recommended plug-ins already available, code will be checked out and built, workspace will be set up, a few Working Sets will be prepared with most projects building without errors.

-The next step is to get the rest of the projects to build, for which you might need to build them in the console with specific profiles available e.g. can.
+The next step is to get the rest of the projects to build, for which you might need to build them in the console with specific profiles available e.g. the CAN bundle.

+### Run the Eclipse Kura Emulator

-To start the Kura emulator, select the "Eclipse Kura Emulator.launch" profile from "Other Projects" -> "setups" -> "launchers" and open it with "Run as" -> "Run Configurations...".
+To start the Eclipse Kura emulator, select the "Eclipse Kura Emulator.launch" profile from "Other Projects" -> "setups" -> "launchers" and open it with "Run as" -> "Run Configurations...".
 Then click on the "Arguments" tab and update the "VM arguments" as follows to adapt the paths to the folder structure created by the Oomph installer:

 ```
 -Dkura.have.net.admin=false -Dorg.osgi.framework.storage=/tmp/osgi/framework_storage -Dosgi.clean=true -Dosgi.noShutdown=true -Declipse.ignoreApp=true  -Dorg.eclipse.kura.mode=emulator -Dkura.configuration=file:${workspace_loc}/../git/kura/kura/emulator/org.eclipse.kura.emulator/src/main/resources/kura.properties -Ddpa.configuration=/tmp/kura/dpa.properties -Dlog4j.configurationFile=file:${workspace_loc}/../git/kura/kura/emulator/org.eclipse.kura.emulator/src/main/resources/log4j.xml -Dkura.data=${workspace_loc}/kura/data -Dkura.snapshots=${workspace_loc}/kura/user/snapshots -Dorg.eclipse.equinox.http.jetty.customizer.class=org.eclipse.kura.jetty.customizer.KuraJettyCustomizer
 ```

 ![Image 10]({{ site.baseurl }}/assets/images/kura_setup/image010.png)

+The Eclipse Kura Web UI will be available at the following URL: `http://127.0.0.1:8080` with username and password **admin**.